Dr Serena Trowbridge

-James became an Elected Trustee and Honorary Treasurer for the BMI in January 2020, and sits on the Governance Committee.
+James became an Elected Trustee and Honorary Treasurer for the Institute in January 2020, and sits on the Governance Committee.
 He has also held the role of Honorary Treasurer for the Victorian Society in the West Midlands since 2004, and was formerly also Treasurer for the Birmingham Civic Society between 2003 and 2009.
-James sits on the Governance & Roadmap Steering committees of the institute.
+James sits on the Governance & Roadmap Steering committees of the Institute.

 Stephen became an Elected Trustee in September 2019 has almost 40 years’ experience working in IT and Finance for multi-national companies, including RSA & IBM and has been involved as project manager for a number of high-profile commercial customers.